TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_tutorial.rst

 But wait.
 Is it really the correct structure?
 How many chains there are?
 What is the numeration of residues?

-Create *Object deninition*
+Create *Object definition*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Lets load another structure.
 Open file ``first_frame_1cqz.pdb`` downloaded from test data `repository <http://localhost:8001>`_.
 It is a first frame of the MD simulation and it is en example of how the frame of MD looks like.
-In order to create :ref:`object_definition` you have to discover folowin things:
+In order to create :ref:`object_definition` you have to discover following things:

 #.
 What is the name of water residue?
 #.
 What are numbers of residues in the active site?